ensuring knowledge, enhancing quality

 Registration costs £15.00 per delegate.
 No concessions available.

 » To register, click on the REGISTER NOW button below.
+When registering multiple delegates, please do so as individual orders NOT as a combined order.

 SUBMITTING AN ABSTRACT FOR AN ORAL OR POSTER PRESENTATION